-Barcodes must be placed in a picket fence orientation relative to the base of a logistic unit, this means, the bars and spaces are perpendicular to the base on which the logistic unit stands.
+GS1-128 barcodes SHALL be placed in a picket fence orientation relative to the base of a logistic unit, this means, the bars and spaces are perpendicular to the base on which the logistic unit stands.
 In all cases, the GS1-128 barcode encoding the SSCC SHALL be placed in the lowest portion of the label.